 I know that sounds confusing, so let me explain.

 There are two sides of this coin.
-Once you start your prep, calories should be high enough that you have plenty of room to pull from when fat loss stalls, and it will stall often.
+Once you start your prep, the initial deficit will be pretty significant so calories should be high enough that you have plenty of room to pull from when fat loss stalls, and it will stall often.
 On the flip side, cardio should be low enough that you have plenty of cardio to add in, over time, without having to rely on hours and hours of it to keep fat loss going.
 Extreme doses of cardio typically lead to a slower rate of fat loss (and an increased likelihood of an all out fat loss stall), increased rate of muscle loss, slower recovery time, extreme fatigue during the final stages of prep, a less than optimal physique on the stage and a horrible rebound after the show is over.

 Have you ever seen a competitor in the final weeks (or months) of prep doing hours of cardio multiple times a week?
-More often than not, progress stalls (a common problem in the lower half for females), the physique starts to show a higher rate of muscle loss and most competitors just get wore out.
-We do our best to make sure our competitors avoid this at all cost, and it starts in the offseason, with a strategic plan.
+More often than not, progress stalls (a common problem in the lower half for females), the physique starts to show a higher rate of muscle loss and most competitors just get worn out.
+Studies show that the more cardio you do, the more it interferes with strength and size gains from lifting.
+That combined with being on extremely low calories, all that cardio can eat away at your physique really quickly.
+We do our best to make sure our competitors avoid this at all costs, and it starts in the offseason, with a strategic plan.

 But in full disclosure, there may come a time for some that we have to flirt with the “extreme” in the final stages due to unforeseen circumstances that may arise during prep.
-Some example are, last minute competitors who come to us to start prep before their metabolism is high enough, injury, sickness, relationship or work issues, extra travel, etc. Now we do add in extra time in your prep to give you a cushion for the “unforeseen” if you have been with us before you start prep, but we haven’t found that crystal ball yet that tells us how long those circumstances will last.
+Some example are, not allowing enough time for prep, calories/metabolism not high enough when prep starts, injury, sickness, relationship or work issues, extra travel, etc. Now we do add in extra time in your prep to give you a cushion for the “unforeseen” if you have been with us before you start prep, but we haven’t found that crystal ball yet that tells us how long those circumstances will last.

 Will I get a Meal Plan or is your nutrition plan based on Macro Counting?